Kingswood High Street

-We have funded a new Ecosweeper to clean the high street and solar-powered compaction bins are awaiting installation (post-Covid-19 restrictions).
+We have funded a new Ecosweeper to clean the high street and solar-powered compaction bins have been installed.

 In addition, we are developing a targeted approach to empty properties with a Community and Business Grant Scheme under business case development and are continuing to promote a grant-funding package for low carbon business interventions.

 Future High Streets Fund

 Building on the Love our High Streets project, we are now bidding for additional funding as part of the Governments Future High Streets initiative.
 With this addition funding, there is an opportunity to re-purpose and provide a new range of uses and experiences in Kingswood.
 Leisure, cultural experiences, food and beverage, markets, residential and new places to do business are features of a changing, vibrant and successful high street.

 We want to invest in revitalising Kingswood high street and provide a new, inspirational public realm that respects and enhances Kingswood’s rich heritage, and creates a destination where people want to sit, work, to dine out, enjoy shopping, enjoy real life experiences, absorb heritage and culture, and participate in activities in attractive public spaces.

 Our funding opportunity comes from the Future High Streets Fund which was announced in October 2018.
 It has two key purposes: to support local areas to prepare long-term strategies for their high streets; and to help fund local high street projects including:

 - investment in physical infrastructure such as public and transport access, improving traffic flow and congestion relief, enabling new housing and employment development, and the regeneration of heritage high streets; and